flyteorg/flytectl/docs/source/gen/flytectl.rst

 flytectl
 --------

-flyetcl CLI tool

 Synopsis
 ~~~~~~~~

-flytectl is CLI tool written in go to interact with flyteadmin service
+The flytectl is a CLI tool written in Go to interact with the flyteadmin service.

 Options
 ~~~~~~~